Freedom Forum: Divisions and impact

 The Al Neuharth Free Spirit and Journalism Conference is an annual opportunity for high school juniors to receive a $1,000 college scholarship.
-The program was established in 1999 to honor Al Neuharth, founder of The Freedom Forum and USA TODAY.
+The program was established in 1999 to honor the founder of The Freedom Forum and USA TODAY.
 The conference is designed to inspire and encourage students to pursue journalism careers and become people who "dream, dare, do."
 Free Spirit alumni include journalists working for The New York Times, The Washington Post, The Baltimore Sun, ESPN and network-affiliated TV stations.

-The Freedom Forum produces a variety of educational content distributed on YouTube such as the First Five Express, First Five Now, First Five Live, and First Amendment Fast Facts.
-In 2022, the organization released a short-form documentary, "Murfreesboro: One Mosque's First Amendment Fight to Worship" consisting of interviews about the Islamic Center of Murfreesboro's First Amendment legal action against discrimination from their community.
+The Freedom Forum has produced a variety of educational content distributed on YouTube including the First Five Express, First Five Now, First Five Live, and First Amendment Fast Facts.

 The annual Free Expression Awards have run since 2016, "honoring champions of free expression for exercising their rights to express themselves, spark conversations and inspire action."
-Its guest speakers and award recipients have included Tim Cook, Ava DuVernay, John Lewis, General Colin Powell, Pussy Riot, Eric Treene, and Judy Woodruff.
-Freedom Forum's First Amendment Festival is an annual all-ages gathering of "fun, freedom and fellowship," aimed at exploring First Amendment conversations, games, and classroom sessions.
+Guest speakers and award recipients have included Tim Cook, Ava DuVernay, John Lewis, General Colin Powell, Pussy Riot, Eric Treene, and Judy Woodruff.

+The organization's 1A Fest is an annual gathering aimed at exploring First Amendment conversations, games, and classroom sessions.

 The Freedom Forum's Newseum Collection hosts a curation of Ted Polumbaum photos made available for licensing.
 Photographs in this online exhibit examine three specific areas: the early political career of Sen. Edward Kennedy from 1958 to 1969; the events of Freedom Summer in 1964; and his coverage of historic moments and extraordinary people.

 Notable experts

-Freedom Forum has a team of First Amendment educators and lawyers to provide expert commentary and editorials along with a Council of Advisors and Board of Trustees.
+Freedom Forum has a team of First Amendment educators and lawyers to provide expert commentary and editorials.

 Funding

 The Freedom Forum is supported in part by contributions and grants.
-Freedom Forum leadership determines the content of its work independent of outside funders.